wmd23/conjugategradient/README.md

 - fn (Int) number of function evaluations.

 # golsdsteinDY.jl
-This file contain the function called goldDY that implements the DY method (conjugate gradient) where the steplength holds the Goldstein conditions.
+This file contains the function called goldDY that implements the DY method (conjugate gradient) where the steplength holds the Goldstein conditions.
 To invoke this function you need the following informations:

 - x (vector) vector containing the current estimation to be minimizer.
 - f (function) objective function.